Want to learn how to play HORSE poker? Our guide explains exactly how this fascinating game works.

 - Razz: This is a lowball version of Seven-Card Stud.
 The aim is to have the lowest possible hand.
 Straights and flushes do not count against you, so 5-4-3-2-A is the nuts in Razz.
 As a form of Seven-Card Stud, no blinds are posted.

-- Seven-Card Stud: The standard Seven-Card Stud rules apply here.
+- Seven-Card Stud: The standard rules of how to play Seven-Card Stud apply here.
 Everyone starts with three cards, two of which are dealt face-down.
 You’ll receive up to three more exposed cards and one additional face-down, for a total of seven cards.

 - Eight-Or-Better: Similar to Omaha Hi-Lo, but for Seven-Card Stud.
 You’re aiming to win two different pots – one high, and one low.
 The rest of the structure is identical to regular Seven-Card Stud.